robertmartin8/ReasonableDeviations/_notes/adv_fin_ml.md

 - Negative log loss is generally superior to accuracy because it incorporates confidence in predictions.
 We use negative log loss so that it follows with the intuition that a higher score is better than a lower score.

 ## 10. Bet sizing

-*This is a hard chapter to summarise because it is terse and highly mathematical.*
+*This is a hard chapter to summarise because it is terse and highly mathematical.
+It is best to consult the original text to learn more.*

 ## 11. The dangers of backtesting

 A backtest is *not* an experiment.
 It is a sanity check for behaviour under realistic conditions.
 There are many errors one can make, but these are the 7 deadly sins: